-If we choose a more restrictive definition of employment - at least 20 hours of work per week - we observe a similar pattern for men, but the employment advantage of the vocationally trained becomes larger.
+If we choose a more restrictive definition of employment - at least 20 h of work per week - we observe a similar pattern for men, but the employment advantage of the vocationally trained becomes larger.
 For women, the exclusion of small part-timers leads to a drop in the employment rate of 10 percentage points and the early employment advantage of general education over VET becomes smaller (see Figure Web A.1 in the web-appendix).

-In a second step, we estimate a multivariate linear probability model on the employment prospects for men and women with upper-secondary vocational and general education.
-Since age is entered as a polynomial term with several interactions, we make sense of the results by plotting in Figure 2 the difference between vocational and general education (that is, we show the average marginal effects).
+We move on to estimate a multivariate linear probability model on the employment prospects for men and women with upper-secondary vocational and general education.
+Since age is entered as a polynomial term with several interactions, we make sense of the results by plotting in Fig. 2 the difference between vocational and general education (that is, we show the average marginal effects).
 Both datasets suggest that there is a large initial employment advantage of vocationally trained men over men with general education.
 While this advantage becomes smaller over time and virtually disappears in the early thirties, it never turns into a disadvantage.
-Holders of vocational qualifications therefore do not have a harder time securing employment over the second half of their career than individuals with general education - if anything, their employment prospects seem slightly better.
-For women, the differences are smaller and suggest that the employment rates of the two educational groups do not vary in a systematic matter.
-While women with general education may have somewhat higher employment rates in their early thirties than vocationally trained women, the key finding is that the employment prospects of women with either vocational or general education are very similar over the life course.
+Holders of vocational qualifications therefore do not have a harder time securing employment over the second half of their career than individuals with general education.
+If anything, their employment prospects seem slightly better.
+For women, the differences